Frequently Asked Questions - Prenatal Yoga

 When should I begin prenatal yoga?

-I recommend that you start practicing Prenatal Yoga once your nausea has passed and you have permission from your doctor to exercise.
-I have students who start with me at 8-10 weeks and stay until the very last day of their pregnancy.
+We recommend that you start practicing Prenatal Yoga once your nausea has passed and you have permission from your doctor to exercise.
+We have students who start with at 8-10 weeks and stay until the very last day of their pregnancy.
 Generally, the sooner you feel well enough to start, the better.
 That way, you will become more accustomed to the postures from the beginning.
 However, you are also welcome to start later in your pregnancy.
-You will find the information that I give in my classes will compliment your birthing classes and help you with the discomforts of the 3rd trimester.
-I am amazed by my students' strength and commitment to their yoga practice, even right up until their due date!
+You will find the information that we give in our classes will compliment your birthing classes and help you with the discomforts of the 3rd trimester.
+We are amazed by our students' strength and commitment to their yoga practice, even right up until their due date!

 I can't make it to Prenatal every week and I want to practice more often.
 Can I take other drop-in classes?

-If you have previous yoga experience, feel free to try a Yoga Basics, Gentle or Level 1 class.
+If you have previous yoga experience, feel free to try a Hatha Basics or Gentle class.
 All of our teachers have experience modifying for pregnancy.

 Is this class taught as a series?
 Can I do it more than once?

-I have 4 basic themes that I cycle through each month, which I weave into different posture sequences every time.
-You really can join the class at any time- I make it easy to begin at any point.
-You will find it useful to renew your membership as many times as you can.
-I say this not just for my own selfish reasons, but genuinely because it always helps to hear things again, and especially to practice things experientially more than once.
-You will find that the themes covered in the series (joint-freeing/dynamic movement, core/pelvic floor strengthening, relaxation, focus/absorption, jaw release/vocalizing) will settle into your mind and body more and more each time you come.
+We have basic themes that we cycle through regularly, which we weave into different posture sequences every time.
+You really can join at any time- we make it easy to begin at any point.
+You will find that the themes covered each month (joint-freeing/dynamic movement, relaxation, focus/absorption, jaw release/vocalizing) will settle into your mind and body more and more each time you come.
 By the time you are ready to give birth, you will feel more prepared and more connected to your body’s strength.

 Reserve a class